amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 - The code written in these languages is compiled by their respective compilers into a **Common Intermediate Language (CIL)**.
 - CIL is not machine code; it's an intermediate language that is the same for code written in different .NET languages.
 - The compiled code in CIL is stored in **.dll or .exe files**.
+- The `dotnet build` command builds the project and its dependencies into a set of binaries.
+The binaries include the project's code in Intermediate Language (IL) files with a .dll extension.
+Depending on the project type and settings, other files may also be included.
+If you're curious, you can find the `*****.dll` file in the EXPLORER panel at a folder location that's similar to the following path:`.projectFolder\bin\Debug\net*.0\`
 - Once the compiled code exists, the **CLR uses a Just-In-Time (JIT) compiler** to compile the CIL code into machine code that can be executed on the specific architecture of the computer it's running on (e.g., 32-bit, 64-bit).
+- The `dotnet run` command runs source code without any explicit compile or launch commands.
+It provides a convenient option to run your application from the source code with one command.
+It's useful for fast iterative development from the command line.
+The command depends on the dotnet build command to build the code.
 - The CLR also provides services like **memory management**.
 - **Garbage Collection** is a form of automatic memory management where the system reclaims memory that is no longer being used by the program.
 This is unlike languages like C or C++ where manual memory management is required.
 - The **.NET Framework Class Library** is a set of APIs that provide common functionalities like reading files or connecting to databases.